 Of cutlery and saddle fit...

 Trying to explain why one saddle fits and another doesn’t is often broken down into following a bunch of rules.
 But, as in life, following the rules often isn’t enough.
 (For the best example of the truth of this, read Matthew 5:21-28 in the Bible.)
-The harder thing is to understand the underlying concept behind saddle fit which is that we are dealing with shapes – matching the shape of the tree to the shape of the horse.
-And cutlery is a great analogy to help explain the concept.
+The harder thing is to understand the foundational underlying concept behind saddle fit, which is that we are dealing with shapes – matching the shape of the tree to the shape of the horse.
+And cutlery is a great analogy to help explain this idea.

 Pretend this teaspoon is a saddle tree.
 It is a three dimensional curved structure with a specific shape.